aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     When executed, this template creates three child stacks in sequence, maintaining the proper order of operations required for effective policy implementation across your AWS Organization.

 10. Create **CloudFormation StackSet** to configure new AWS account security baseline for each member account in each home region
-    - Deployment Account: management root account
+    - Deployment Account: management account
     - Deployment Region: Malaysia ap-southeast-5
     - Create new **"CloudFormation StackSet"**
     - Permissions model: Service-managed permissions
     - Template: lz-account-baseline.yaml
     - StackSetName: "lz-account-baseline"
+    - Parameters:
-    - Parameters: Set the EbsDefaultEncryptionKeyAdministratorArn parameter to the permitted IAM Admin Role.
+        - Set the "EbsDefaultEncryptionKeyAdministratorArn" parameter to the permitted IAM Admin Role.
+        - Set the "BackupDestinationAccountId" parameter to the central backup account.
     - Managed execution: "Inactive"
     - Specify Regions: ap-southeast-5, us-east-1
     - Deployment Configuration: "Deploy to Organization"